Mike Fabbri AT, ATC

 About the Clinic:

 We have all of the equipment necessary for complete Physical Therapy.
 In the Clinic room, we have treatment tables, hot and cold packs, ultrasound and electric stimulation machines and traction, as well as hand weights and various balls and bands.
-We also have access to The Center's gym equipment and pools.
+We also have access to The Center's gym equipment.
 The therapist and trainer will determine what equipment is best for each patient.